discloud/docs/faq/how-to-compact-your-files.md

-# How to compact your files
+# How to compact your files?

 ## Windows